This post may contain affiliate links. Please read our disclosure policy.

 This homemade soy yogurt is made with just 4 ingredients and a simple process, for a delicious and versatile vegan yogurt recipe with no unnecessary additives or added sugars!
 Lactose-free, nut-free, dairy-free, and yet creamy and delicious!

 Whether you’re lactose-free, dairy-free, or want to try something new – then you might enjoy this soy yogurt.
-I’ve already posted my recipes for coconut yogurt and almond yogurt, but this soy milk yogurt is nut-free, coconut free, and makes for a great dairy-free plain yogurt.
+I’ve already posted my recipes for homemade coconut yogurt and homemade almond yogurt, but this soy milk yogurt is nut-free, coconut free, and makes for a great dairy-free plain yogurt.

 This soy yogurt recipe is not only more cost-efficient than buying store-bought, but it also omits all gums and unnecessary additives; instead, relying on a couple of my favorite natural thickeners – perfect for a creamy yogurt texture.